FAQ

 ACT is an approach dedicated to this step

-upon completion of the Bilan Carbone® the organisation already has a roadmap that can be re-challenged with an ACT Step-by-Step approach (an essential step to move from the Standard level to the Advanced level)
+at the end of the Bilan Carbone® the organisation already has a roadmap that can be re-challenged with an ACT Step-by-Step approach (an essential step to move from Intermediate level to Advanced level)

-The Transition Plan of the Regulatory GHG Assessment is a requirement, to which the Bilan Carbone® responds from the Initial level.
+The Transition Plan of the Regulatory GHG Assessment is a requirement, to which the Bilan Carbone® responds from the Beginner level.

 What comparison between Bilan Carbone® and Life Cycle Assessment?

-LCAs are analyses that do not focus only on climate.
-These can feed an organisation's Bilan Carbone®.
+LCAs are analyses that do not focus solely on climate.
+They can feed into an organisation's Bilan Carbone®.

 The main difference between these two methods lies in the orientation of the Bilan Carbone® to guide towards the move to action.
-Indeed, the latter has gone beyond simple emissions accounting since its creation.
+Indeed, since its creation it has gone beyond mere emissions accounting.

 Various